What metrics matter in Google Analytics?

-In the past, we’ve explained how Google Analytics can help you improve your website, and how to utilise Google Analytics to grow your business.
+In the past, we’ve explained how Google Analytics can help you to improve your website, and how to utilise Google Analytics to grow your business.
 Today, we’d like to share the 6 Google Analytics metrics that matter.
 Use this cheat sheet as a guideline for focusing on the types of data that can make the biggest difference to your website’s success.

 Where to find it: Acquisition > Overview

 This is one of many metrics that can help a website.
 It allows you to review where your website traffic is coming from.
 There are several traffic channels that Google Analytics uses to track website traffic, including:

 - Organic Search – Visitors who come to your website after searching via search engines, including Google, Bing etc.

 - Paid Search – Visitors who come to your website via paid ads

 - Direct – Visitors who come to your website without a referral source that can’t be tracked.
 This could include typing your website URL, clicking on a browser bookmark or dark social sharing

 - Referral – Visitors who come to your website by clicking on a link on another website

 - Social – Visitors who come to your website from a known social media platform like Facebook